AP source: Jets trade Leonard Williams to Giants for 2 picks

-The person spoke to The Associated Press on condition of anonymity because neither team had announced the deal, which is the first completed trade between the teams that share MetLife Stadium as their home.
+The person spoke to The Associated Press on condition of anonymity because neither team had announced the deal, which is the first completed trade since 1983 between the teams that share MetLife Stadium.
+The Jets sent a conditional pick to the Giants in ‘83 for offensive lineman Chris Foote, but the trade was nullified a week later when he was waived.

-ESPN first reported the trade Monday, a day before the NFL’s trade deadline.
+ESPN first reported the deal for Williams on Monday, a day before the NFL’s trade deadline at 4 p.m.
+EDT.

+Williams thanked the Jets in an Instagram post Monday night and said he looked forward to joining the Giants.

+“It’s been a pleasure playing here over the last few years through all the ups and downs and will never forget the memories and experiences shared with my teammates and coaches!”
+Williams wrote.
+“Now moving onto the next chapter of my life I want to thank the @nygiants for giving me the opportunity to continue my professional career in the big apple.”

-Williams is scheduled to become a free agent after this season.
-The fifth-rounder the Jets are receiving could become a fourth-rounder if the Giants sign Williams to a contract extension.
+The 25-year-old Williams is scheduled to become a free agent after this season.
+The fifth-rounder the Jets are receiving could become a fourth-rounder if the Giants sign Williams to a contract extension — which would appear to be a possibility given what the Giants gave up despite being 2-6.
+The Jets are also paying $4 million of the remaining $6 million on Williams’ contract this year.

 Williams also won’t have to wait long before facing his former team: The Jets host the Giants on Nov.
 10.